 - If the Requestor is in the "TLS Connected" state, the processing of the Hello message MUST follow the rules specified in section 3.3.5.2.2. - Otherwise, if the Requestor is not in the "Hello Sent" state, the Hello message MUST be silently discarded and the connection MUST be terminated. - Otherwise, if the Requestor is in the "Hello Sent" state, the Requestor MUST: - Validate the received GMC by: - Validating the received GMC from the MyGMC part of the message.
 See section 2.2.5 for validity requirements. - Verifying that the received GMC's public key matches the public key in the remote IDC used in TLS negotiation. - Validating the received GMC chain.
-See section 2.2.5.2 for validity requirements. - If at any point the GMC is found to be invalid, the connection MUST be terminated. - Otherwise, if a local GMC is available, P2P Graphing MUST be notified that the local node is now connected to the group by way of the peer. - Otherwise: - The Password message MUST be generated, using the Group Password and the local Peer Name to compute the password hash string as specified in 2.2.1.2, for placement in the password data field. - The Password message MUST then be sent passed to the TLS layer for processing. - The processed message returned by the TLS layer MUST then be passed to P2P Graphing to be sent. - The Group Connect State datum MUST be set to "Password Sent".
+See section 2.2.5.2 for validity requirements. - If at any point the GMC is found to be invalid, the connection MUST be terminated. - Otherwise, if a local GMC is available, P2P Graphing MUST be notified that the local node is now connected to the group by way of the peer. - Otherwise, if the P2P Grouping Version is 1.1: - The Password message MUST be generated, using the Group Password and the local Peer Name to compute the password hash string as specified in 2.2.1.2, for placement in the password data field. - The Password message MUST then be sent passed to the TLS layer for processing. - The processed message returned by the TLS layer MUST then be passed to P2P Graphing to be sent. - The Group Connect State datum MUST be set to "Password Sent". - Otherwise the Hello message MUST be silently discarded and the connection MUST be terminated.